morganmueller/rsv-portal/public/content/modals/metric-explainer.md

-## Respiratory Illness Overview
+## {viewLabel} {viewLabelPreposition} the Emergency Department that have a Respiratory Illness Diagnosis

-<p>Emergency department visits are visits that did not result in inpatient hospitalization after initial assessment in the emergency department.
-Hospitalizations from the emergency department are visits to the emergency department that result in admission.</p>
+**Emergency department visits** are visits that did not result in inpatient hospitalization after initial assessment in the emergency department.
+Hospitalizations from the emergency department are visits to the emergency department that result in admission.

-<p>Details on diagnosis codes included for respiratory illness can be found <a href='https://cdn.ymaws.com/www.cste.org/resource/resmgr/pdfs/CDC_Broad_Acute_Respiratory_.pdf' target='_blank' rel='noopener noreferrer'>here</a>.
-Visits to the emergency department and hospitalizations from the emergency department for COVID-19, influenza, and RSV are identified using diagnosis codes specific to each infection.</p>
+**Visits** to the emergency department and **hospitalizations** from the emergency department that have a **COVID-19**, **influenza**, and **RSV** diagnosis are identified using diagnosis codes specific to each infection.

+## Respiratory Panel Results

+**The NYC Health Department** receives data from selected NYC laboratories that test for an expanded panel of circulating respiratory viruses, including those that are not required to be reported to the NYC Health Department.